 The theme of the museum, as you could expect, focuses on the sea, the harbor and the history of Mexico.
 It starts off with the conquest and ends in modern times.
 There are 5 permanent exhibit areas with paintings, documents, maps, scale models, photographs, navigational instruments, uniforms and much more.
 There are also several guns, cannons, and muskets.
 Detailed descriptions of expeditions around the world and within America (the continent), trade with the Philippines, the Nao of China, galleons and more.
 Part of the exhibit covers the beginnings of what would later be called Las Peñas (now Los Arcos de Mismaloya) and later would become Puerto Vallarta.

 There's also an area coordinated with the local Department of Art and Local Culture that is used for temporary exhibitions.
 Renowned local, national and international artist hold events and exhibits in the museum.

-Entrance and guided tour services within the museum are free, the only requirement is that you sign the guest book at the end of visit and leave a short review of the Naval Museum.
+Entrance and guided tour services within the museum are free, the only requirement is that you sign the guestbook at the end of the visit and leave a short review of the Naval Museum.

-On the second floor there is a coffee shop with delicious dishes you can enjoy before or after your visit of the museum, it also offers an excellent view of the Bay and the Malecon.
+On the second floor, there is a coffee shop with delicious dishes you can enjoy before or after your visit to the museum, it also offers an excellent view of the Bay and the Malecon.